4 Alternatives to Business Meetings

 Want to save hours every week?
 Start using a new generation scheduling tool.
 Find the best ones here.

 The first reaction that you may have when hearing that instant messaging may be more productive than business meetings is to roll your eyes.
 Give it a chance.
 When you instant message employees instead of emailing, there is a increased likelihood that your message will be read rather than your email being sent to your trash folder.
 Furthermore you also have an opportunity to communicate in real time.

 There are two rules that you must follow if you want Instant Messaging between team members to remain productive.
 First, avoid small talk.
 Make it a rule that employees only send messages that contribute to the overall conversation.
 Second, stay away from the voice and video software, face-morphing, font types, and other frills that are associated with most instant messenger services.
 Remember that you are there to work with employees, not play.

 One reason to hold a meeting is to brainstorm.
 The problem with this is that employees usually do not have ideas right away, decreasing their effectiveness.
 Instead, install software like Convene, which gives team members the ability to create collaborative documents.
 You could even use software as simple as Google Docs or Scoro to create collaborative documents.
 Team members can just add their ideas, and after the list has been made, it may be time to have a meeting to clarify and discuss about everyone’s ideas face to face.

-Find your go-to collaboration tools from this list of 12 productivity tools.
+Find your go-to team collaboration tools

 Wikis are easy to install and use with your team.
 They allow for collaboration without the need to gather everyone in a cramped room with limited talking time for an hour or more.
 When working with Wikis, you can set up one online, or you can have the security of using internal Wiki software.